-- Daily living skills, social and leisure skills, grooming and personal hygiene skills, meal preparation skills, and/or medication compliance. - Counseling of the consumer including psychosocial education aimed at helping achieve the individual's goals. - Education around medication, such as understanding benefits of medication (within the practitioner's scope).
+- Daily living skills, social and leisure skills, grooming and personal hygiene skills, meal preparation skills, and/or medication compliance. - Counseling of the consumer including psychosocial education aimed at helping achieve the individual's goals. - Education around medication, such as understanding importance of taking as prescribed and how to effectively communicate with prescriber (within the practitioner's scope).